 Penrith’s large-scale battery to revolutionise renewable energy infrastructure

 To support the increase of renewable energy in the electricity network, Ausconnex, part of the Endeavour Energy Group, plan to deliver large grid scale Battery Energy Storage Systems (BESS) across Greater Western Sydney.
-This initiative will support the NSW.
+This initiative will support the NSW Government’s objective of achieving net-zero emissions by 2050.

 Planned Battery Energy Storage System in Penrith